By 1915 more than a third of a million men had answered Lord Kitchener’s call to arms to defend their country.

 It was planned to make use of a new weapon at Loos, poison gas, first used by the Germans at Ypres but now used by all.

-The Scots had been set tough objective, in the North 9th Scottish were to attack the Hohenzollern Redoubt, in the South 15th Scottish were to take Loos itself.
+The Scots had been set tough objective, in the North 9th Scottish were to attack the Hohenzollern Redoubt, in the South, the very green, 15th Scottish were to take Loos itself.

-What followed was a disaster without parallel in the Great War for Scotland.
+What followed was a disaster without parallel in the Great War for Scotland and Midlothian.
 On the opening day of Loos over 8,000 men were killed, staggeringly due to the high percentage of Scots engaged, around 4,500 lost their lives.
 The heaviest losses on the field since the Battle of Flodden 4 centuries before.

 From the big cities to the tiniest of hamlets, everywhere felt the sting of battle.